gs-chaitanya/milesan-meta/README.md

 ```
 python do_check_isa_sim.py [DUT] [N_CORES] [N_SEEDS] [SEED_OFFSET]
 ```
-e.g., to test the Rocket core with a simple program, run
+e.g., to test the Rocket core with a single RandOS program, run
 ```
 python do_check_isa_sim.py rocket 1 1 0
 ```
 This will generate a RandOS program according to the standard configuration in *fuzzer/params/fuzzparams_default.py*.
 You can use environment variables to change these parameters, e.g.,
 ```
-USE_MMU=0 USE_MODELSIM=0 TAINT_SOURCE_PRIVS=S TAINT_SINK_PRIVSU python do_check_isa_sim.py rocket 1 1 0
+USE_MODELSIM=0 TAINT_SOURCE_PRIVS=S TAINT_SINK_PRIVS=U python do_check_isa_sim.py rocket 1 1 0
 ```
-to generate an executable where taint is only allowed in S-mode (i.e., S-mode is the taint-source privilege), and run it using verilator, instead of modelsim.
+to generate an executable where taint is only allowed in S-mode (i.e., S-mode is the taint-source privilege), and run it using Verilator, instead of ModelSim.

 ### Reduction
 To reduce a test case, run